Bourne Cricket Club (Lincolnshire): History

 The club has played host to Rotary International fixtures, county games, the Lord's Taverners and Nottinghamshire.
 In the past 50 years the club has been a victim to arson on two occasions.
 On one occasion, before a Hodgkinson Cup 6's tournament, after which the tournament went ahead being based in a mobile office.

-The club has created professionals Luke Wright (Leicestershire, Sussex and England), Andy Afford (Nottinghamshire and England) and Richard Bates (Nottinghamshire and England women's coach who became world champions), and Joey Evison (Nottinghamshire and England u19s).
+The club has created professionals Luke Wright (Leicestershire, Sussex and England), Andy Afford (Nottinghamshire and England) and Richard Bates (Nottinghamshire and England women's coach who became world champions), and Joey Evison (Kent and England u19s).